StevenBlack/vocab/million-dollar-words.md

 ### nugatory
-This is not a reference to a kind of candy.
-The word means "worthless" or "insignificant."
+Means "worthless" or "insignificant."
 The side effects of a particularly safe medicine, for example, are nugatory.

 ### nympholepsy